refnx/refnx/INSTALL_CONTRIBUTE.md

 # refnx - Installation and Development Instructions

 refnx is a python package for analysis of neutron and X-ray reflectometry data.
 It can also be used as a generalised curvefitting tool.
 It uses Markov Chain Monte Carlo to obtain posterior distributions for curvefitting problems.

 --------------
 # Installation

 *refnx* has been tested on Python 2.7, 3.4, 3.5 and 3.6.
 It requires the *numpy, scipy, cython, pandas, emcee* packages to work.
 Additional features require the *pytest, h5py, xlrd, uncertainties, ptemcee* packages.
 To build the bleeding edge code you will need to have access to a C-compiler to build a couple of Python extensions.
 C-compilers should be installed on Linux.
 On OSX you will need to install Xcode and the command line tools.
 On Windows you will need to install the correct [Visual Studio compiler][Visual-studio-compiler] for your Python version.

+In the current version of *refnx* the *emcee* package is vendored by *refnx*.
+That is, *refnx* possesses it's own private copy of the package, and there is no need to install the *emcee* package separately.

 ## Installation into a *conda* environment

 Perhaps the easiest way to create a scientific computing environment is to use the [miniconda][miniconda] package manager.
 Once *conda* has been installed the first step is to create a *conda* environment.